alt236/Resource-Mirror---Android/Readme.md

 Helper methods for Drawables
 -----------
-In addition to the normal methods above, there are a number of helper methods for drawables
+In addition to the normal methods above, there are a number of helper methods for drawables.

 <b>Convenience Functions and Drawable naming conventions</b>